IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 This is a white paper of the IHE IT Infrastructure (ITI) domain.

-This white paper is published on August 6, 2021 for public comment.
+This white paper is published on November 2, 2021.
 Comments can be submitted via traditional methods at [ITI Public Comments](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/mCSD-Whitepaper/issues/new?template=public-comment-issue-template.md).
 Please reference the section that your comment applies to.
-In order to be considered in development of the subsequent version of the white paper, comments must be received by September 5, 2021.

 General information about IHE can be found at [https://www.ihe.net](https://www.ihe.net/).